our team

 New players

-The following is a short primer for players new to our club.
-We welcome all new rugby recruits, our player age ranges from 18 to 72, with an average age of about 24-26 on the club.
-We have plenty of players who have never played rugby before joining our club.
-Our team culture is to remain positive and united, so please be aware of this when you come out to your first training.
+The following is a short primer for players who are new to our club.
+We welcome all new rugby recruits; our player age ranges from 18 to 72, with an average age of approximately 24-26 in the club.
+We have plenty of players who had never played rugby before joining our club.
+Our team culture emphasizes remaining positive and united, so please be aware of this when you attend your first training.

 Our schedule for matches and training is posted on our events page.
 Attendance at training and matches is expected as much as possible.
-Playing priority goes to those that attend training and can make matches.
-We send out information primarily through our Teamsnap app.
-You will only be allowed to join once you have come to a local training.
+Priority in playing time goes to those who attend training and can make matches.
+We primarily send out information through our Teamsnap app.
+You will be allowed to join once you've attended a local training.

-Before your first game, you will need to register with USA Rugby.
-This registration includes a membership to USA Rugby and some health coverage.
-The cost is approximately $100 and runs from September 1 to Aug 31.
-To register, go to the this site and register with the Gainesville Rugby Club.
+Before your first game, you need to register with USA Rugby.
+This registration includes membership with USA Rugby and some health coverage.
+The cost is approximately $100 and runs from September 1 to August 31.
+To register, visit this site and register with the Gainesville Rugby Club.

-Pending upon when you join the club, we charge dues that help pay for the cost of the social post-match, that includes food and beer, as well as referee fees, facility fees, and equipment fees.
-Usually dues are $75 for fall and $75 for spring, but if money is an issue for you, we have ways to work with the Treasurer and the club in payment plans and fundraising.
-Do not let money hold you back from playing rugby with us, please talk to our Treasurer.
-We have multiple fundraising opportunities, and those that cannot pay dues assist more with our fundraisers.
-Dues in the fall include a warm-up t-shirt and dues in the spring include a polo shirt.
+Depending on when you join the club, we charge dues to cover the cost of social post-match events, which include food and beer, as well as referee fees, facility fees, and equipment fees.
+Usually, dues are $75 for the fall and $75 for the spring.
+If finances are an issue for you, we have options for working with the Treasurer and the club regarding payment plans and fundraising.
+Don't let money hold you back from playing rugby with us; please talk to our Treasurer.
+We offer multiple fundraising opportunities, and those who cannot pay dues can contribute more by assisting with our fundraisers.
+Dues in the fall include a warm-up t-shirt, and dues in the spring include a polo shirt.

-If you have additional questions, please reference the contacts page.
+If you have additional questions, please refer to the contact page.